lanl/phoebus/README.md

 ### MPI-parallel only

-The following will build `phoebus` with the `triple` problem with MPI parallelism but no shared memory parallelism
+The following will build `phoebus` with MPI parallelism but no shared memory parallelism
 ```bash
 cmake ..
 make -j